Atforestry/infrastructure/README.md

 <br/><br/><br/>

-# makefile targets
+# Using makefile
-Create the infrastructure and deploy for the first time
+To create the infrastructure and deploy, run:

+    $ make

+or

-    $ create-infrastructure
+    $ make create-infrastructure

+<br/><br/><br/>

-Deploy data, model, front-end, monitoring services
+To deploy data, model, front-end, monitoring services, run:

-    $ deploy-services
+    $ make deploy-services

-Clear prices database
+To clear predictions database, run:

-    $ reset-db
+    $ make reset-db

-Terminate all services
+To terminate all services, run:

-    $ delete-services
+    $ make delete-services

-Terminate the cluster
+To terminate the cluster, run:

     $ delete-cluster

+To switch to working on atforestry-cluster, run:

+    $ make auth